pjnovas/meetup-event-proxy/README.md

 }
 ```

-Example of use from client side:
+Example of use from client side with ajax (CORS support is already enabled):
 ```javascript
 $.ajax({
   url: "http://yourdomain.com/api/meetup_events"